DanielRose2310/eigenvalue_method/README.md

 *G1, G2*: graphs to compare

 *threshold*: minimum of energy to be covered by the eigenvalues (default 90%).
-Small values are ommitted.
+Small values are omitted.

 ***returns:*** distance score (between 0 and inf).